Egale Canada

-Egale Canada (formerly Equality for Gays And Lesbians Everywhere) is an advocacy organization founded in 1986 by Les McAfee to advance equality for Canadian lesbian, gay, bisexual and transgender (LGBT) people and their families, across Canada.
+Egale Canada is a Canadian charity founded in 1986 by Les McAfee to advance equality for Canadian lesbian, gay, bisexual and transgender (LGBTQ) people and their families, across Canada.

 The organization's current executive director is former Toronto politician Helen Kennedy.
 Past executive directors have included Gilles Marchildon, John Fisher and Kaj Hasselriis.
 Helen Kennedy is the first woman to head the organization.

-Overview

-Egale's work includes lobbying for more equitable laws for LGBT people, intervening in legal cases that affect human rights and equality, and increasing public education and awareness by providing information to individuals, groups, and media.
-Egale has over 3,300 members including people in every province and territory of Canada.
+Egale is Canada's equivalent of the US' Human Rights Campaign and the UK's Stonewall.

+History

 Founded in 1986 by political activist Les McAfee, Egale Canada was incorporated as a federal not-for-profit organization in 1995, with a focus on education, advocacy, litigation and expert consultation.

 The organization was initially named "Equality for Gays and Lesbians Everywhere".
 As they extended their efforts to include bisexual and transgender issues, they felt that the acronym was not inclusive enough, and therefore changed the name from the acronym E.G.A.L.E. to simply "Egale" (égale being the French word for "equal") in 2001.
 Egale Canada's partner organization, Egale Canada Human Rights Trust (ECHRT), was founded in 1995 as a charity dedicated to advancing LGBT human rights through education, research and community engagement.

 Focus areas

+Egale Canada's work falls under four pillars: Research, Education, Awareness and Legal Advocacy.

+Research

+Inclusive Schools

+In 2007 Egale commissioned a survey of 3,700 high school students from across Canada in order to gain data on the situation of LGBT students in Canadian schools and gain insight into the level of homophobia and transphobia in schools.
+The final report, entitled Every Class in Every School, was released in 2011.[8]
+A decade later in 2021, Egale released a follow-up report -Still In Every Class In Every School.

+Healthcare and Seniors

+The early 2020s saw Egale release several research studies surrounding the experiences of 2SLGBTQI people in healthcare, mental healthcare, dementia, long-term care, retirement and more.
+These reports include: